cnalon/benchmarks/README.md

 # benchmarks

-This repository contains the ksp files for the usual set of formulae in the lwb benchmark for K.
+This repository contains the ksp files for the usual set of formulae in the the benchmarks we use.